SIT40516 & SIT50416 Certificate IV in Commercial Cookery and Diploma of Hospitality Management ( Sous Chef) Qualification

 • BSBITU314 Design and produce spreadsheets (elective)

-• SITHIND002 Source and use information on the hospitality industry (elective)
+• SITHIND002 Source and use the information on the hospitality industry (elective)

 Barrington College Australia has established direct pathways into some of Australia's leading Universities enabling students entry into selected bachelor degrees with credit transfers, up to 12 months off their course saving time and money!